12 Ways to Make an Art Studio at Home

 4. Install a fold-down table with some storage, like this one* somewhere in your home.

-5. This table from Ikea folds up very small and also features storage, making it a good option for an art space in a common room, such as an eat-in kitchen or dining room.
+5. This table from Ikea folds down into the wall, making it a good option for an art space in a common room, such as an eat-in kitchen or dining room.
 You might combine that with this inventive solution for storing paint: 28 Ideas for Craft Paint Storage

 6. Take over the garage, attic, or basement.
 Be sure to consider heating, cooling and humidity issues.